-Ok, I’m fairly sure you could cook anything, and I mean anything in chef and TV personality Rosemary Shrager’s kitchen.
+Ok, I’m fairly sure you could cook anything, and I mean anything, in chef and TV personality Rosemary Shrager’s kitchen.

-The flat was split into little rooms and hallways, and had a poky, dark kitchen that was not practical.
-So, she decided to knock through and open it up to include living and dining areas.
+The flat was split into little rooms and hallways, and had a dark, poky kitchen that was impractical.
+So Rosemary decided to knock through.
+She opened it up to include living and dining areas.

-Something that I love, and wasn’t expecting, is that the whole kitchen was inspired by a piece of marble she’s owned for 40 years – taken from her dad’s Georgian house in Cornwall.
+Something that I love, and wasn’t expecting, is that the whole kitchen was inspired by a piece of marble she’s owned for 40 years.
+This came from her dad’s Georgian house in Cornwall.

 In terms of décor, grey handleless cabinets keep the kitchen furniture cleaner and fresher, while pine flooring and khaki-coloured linens inject some warmth.
-Finally, bright, fun pieces – a giant apple painting, cauliflower print, and pumpkin pot – showcase Rosemary’s individuality.
-Now, who else is hungry?
+Finally, bright, fun pieces – a giant apple painting, cauliflower print and pumpkin pot – showcase Rosemary’s individuality.

 Photography: Alison Hammond